brcraig/NewOutfitTool/README.md

 be ignored into the Resurrection branch.
 If you are reading this Prate, I swear that Sam did actually do her fair share of the project, we just had to make a new repo because the other one was giving us trouble and not letting either of us upload anything :).
-Also, ignore the build that's in this repo, it is broken please use the build in the zip file in canvas.

 /*
  Full name: Samantha Mondragon, Briana Craig